hmmim/nodejs-owl-applications/README.md

-Welcome to my project, I'm Trần Vinh Khánh, I'm currently student of Artificial Intelligent at MIT.
-I'm very proud to introduce you my best project. and in the near future, I will be Phạm Hồ Phương Nghi 's husband because I have to take my responsibility for my mistake with her.
-My eldest is a son and now I intend to name the baby is ..... so can someone suggest for me to suit with parent name
+Welcome to my project, I'm Cao Minh Huy, I'm currently student of Artificial Intelligent at MIT.
+I'm very proud to introduce you my best project. and in the near future, I will be An Nguyễn 's husband because I have to take my responsibility for the space I left inside her.
+My eldest is a son and now I intend to name the baby is .... so can someone suggest for me to suit with parent name

 -Configure Jenkins